Cell Types We Support

 The Challenge

-At Theragent, we understand that production of iPSCs must eliminate xenogeneic agents and feeder cells to be GMP compliant.
+At Theragent, we understand that production of iPSCs must be streamlined and simplified to be GMP compliant.

 Several US companies have iPSCs in early-stage clinical trials.
 Study participants have not reported any adverse events to date, which has furthered the investments in iPSC pipelines.
-While no iPSC clinical trials have moved to late stages due to the rigorous cell culture and validation requirements of iPSCs, they continue to show tremendous therapeutic promise.
+While no iPSC clinical trials have moved to late stages, they continue to show tremendous therapeutic promise and are certain to be a standard in the future of cell therapy.
+The draw of a limitless cell source for allogeneic therapeutics that has the potential for unlimited differentiation is undeniable and therefore, most people expect iPSCs to be the predominant starting material for cell therapies in the future.

-At Theragent, we understand that production of iPSCs must eliminate xenogeneic agents and feeder cells to be GMP compliant.
-Additionally, GMP-compliant scale-up of iPSC therapies must include compliant tissue acquisition, cell isolation and expansion, reprogramming, cell banking, and characterization.
-Connect with our experts to see how we are uniquely equipped to acclerate your clinical iPSC program.
+At Theragent, we understand that production of iPSCs must be streamlined and simplified to be GMP compliant.
+Furthermore, the successful generation of iPSC therapies must include GMP/GCP compliant tissue acquisition, effective cell isolation and large-scale expansion, highly efficient reprogramming, vast cell banking formulated for long-term stability, and very in-depth characterization.
+Connect with our experts to see how we are uniquely equipped to accelerate your clinical iPSC program.

 Contact Us